rebarbara/fraud/README.md

 ![Exponential smoothing for graphs](https://github.com/rebarbara/fraud/blob/master/fraud-telecom-overview/ewma_graph.png)

-where the _ operator is a graph sum operation, G_{t-1}' denotes the top-*k* approximation of G_{t-1} at time t-1, and g_t denotes the graph derived from the new transactions at step t.
+where the circle operator is a graph sum operation, G_{t-1}^ denotes the top-*k* approximation of G_{t-1} at time t-1, and g_t denotes the graph derived from the new transactions at step t.
 The following figure might help to understand the concept easily:

 ![Guilt by association graph](https://github.com/rebarbara/fraud/blob/master/fraud-telecom-overview/guilt_by_assoc.png)